scalatron/scalatron/Scalatron/Readme.txt

 ## Version History

+### Version 1.0.0.3 -- 2012-05-15

+* Now state property: `collision`, reports when a move failed due to a collision; Protocol doc has details.
+Thanks U.G.
+Dietrich!
+* Minor fix to how class paths are reported on Windows (eliminated leading slash from `/C:/Docs...`.

 ### Version 1.0.0.2 -- 2012-05-10

 * there is now an experimental "secure mode" for Scalatron, which can be enabled with the command line argument